 Table manners are a critical social skill.
-Teach them basic table manners such as washing hands before meals, putting napkins on the lap, not talking with a mouth full of food, and clearing dishes from the table.
+Teach them basic table manners such as washing hands before meals, putting napkins on their lap, not talking with a mouth full of food, and clearing dishes from the table.
 It also involves waiting to eat until everyone is served.
-No matter if it is a big family holiday or your ordinary family meal, they should be able to handle basic table manners.
+No matter if it is a big family holiday or your ordinary family meal, they should be able to handle basic good manners for kids.

 It is a known fact that children always try to get your attention.
 But when they should not interrupt in the middle of a conversation.
 For them waiting to speak can feel like torture.
 Teach them if they want to get someone’s attention straight away they should use the phrase “Excuse me”.
 But then most important is to teach them “Is it acceptable and important to interrupt?”

 Greeting someone by name is a sign of respect, it makes them feel valued.
-Always teach your child to greet an adult by name along with initials such as Miss, Mrs, and Mr. It is important to always look in the eyes while having a conversation.
-And they should know basic manners like maintaining polite conversations such as asking the person “How are you?”
+Always teach your child to greet an adult by name along with initials such as Miss, Mrs, and Mr. It is important to always look them in the eyes while having a conversation.
+And they should know good manners for kids like maintaining polite conversations such as asking the person “How are you?”
 Or simply able to reply to them politely whatever they are asking.

 It is very rude to comment on someone’s physical attributes unless it is to compliment, which is always welcome.
 Never should they say their negative opinions to anyone.
 If this is not taught to a child early in their life, they might think it is okay to make fun of another person, be in the playgrounds or their school friends from an international school.
 They have to be told that it is not acceptable to hurt someone else’s feelings by bullying or making fun of them, be it in private or public.